 AI Partnership for Defense

 Through the Partnership for Defense, like-minded nations are working together to promote the responsible use of AI, advance shared interests and best practices on AI ethics implementation, and establish frameworks to facilitate enduring cooperation.
+Many members of the AI Partnership for Defense are also part of the North Atlantic Treaty Organization, which issued its AI strategy in October 2021.

 U.S.-EU Trade and Technology Council